notofonts/noto-sans-nushu/README.md

 These examples show different calligraphic styles of a same script: Hanzi.
 Nüshu is a different script, strongly related to Chinese and to Hanzi.

-> note: Nüshu is called "Mosquito legs script" (蚊脚字) by the locals.
+> note: Nüshu is called "Mosquito legs script" (蚊脚字) by the locals, while *Nüshu* is a denomination given to the script by academics.

-Nüshu is not to be put in the same basket as the other calligraphy scripts, as it is not the visual transcription of Chinese language (so to speak), but one of the native dialects in the area shown on the map above.
-The 's' is for the several dialects, locally called *Tuhua* (土话, literally 'land language'), spoken by the inhabitants (both women and men) of many villages, towns and cities in Jiangyong county.
+Nüshu is not to be put in the same basket as the other calligraphy scripts, as it is not the visual transcription of Chinese language (so to speak), but one of the many local dialects in the area shown on the map above.
+The 's' stands for the dialects put together, called *Tuhua* by the locals (土话, literally 'land language'), spoken by the inhabitants (both women and men) of many villages, towns and cities in Jiangyong county.